 An era can be said to end when its basic illusions are exhausted.

-Today, we announced version 3 of VAST Data’s Universal Storage architecture, the world’s first Disaggregated and Shared-Everything (DASE) storage system.
-This new release combines VAST’s paradigm-changing storage foundation with enterprise features such as support for Windows and Mac environments, enterprise-grade encryption and cloud replication… establishing Universal Storage as suitable for a wide range of enterprise requirements and thereby triggering the generational shift beyond the shared-nothing architectures, such as Dell EMC Isilon, of yesterday.
+Today, we announced version 3 of VAST Data Platform's architecture, the world’s first Disaggregated and Shared-Everything (DASE) storage system.
+This new release combines VAST’s paradigm-changing storage foundation with enterprise features such as support for Windows and Mac environments, enterprise-grade encryption and cloud replication… establishing VAST Data Platform as suitable for a wide range of enterprise requirements and thereby triggering the generational shift beyond the shared-nothing architectures, such as Dell EMC Isilon, of yesterday.

 At the turn of the century, shared-nothing storage architectures were instrumental in helping organizations scale beyond what was then possible with scale-up storage and to manage the explosion of data and the need for simple and scalable storage capacity.
 These systems were the perfect answer to the limited dual-controller, small-volume storage systems that came before them... and helped customers achieve breakthrough levels of speed, resilience and scale.